Oklahoma City Truck Accident Attorneys

 How Do Large Truck Accidents Happen?

 One important element of determining liability in a truck accident case is discovering how the crash occurred, including whether any underlying factors contributed to the collision.
-Often, pinpointing the cause of the accident allows our attorneys to identify the liable party or parties.
+Pinpointing the cause of the accident often allows our attorneys to identify the liable party or parties.

 Some of the most common causes of truck accidents include:

-- Truck Driver Negligence or Error: Truck drivers are highly skilled professionals, but they are also human.
+- Truck Driver Negligence or Error: Truck drivers are highly skilled and human professionals.
 As a result, they are just as susceptible to negligence and human error as any other driver on the road.
 Some examples of truck driver negligence and errors that lead to serious crashes include speeding, distracted driving, driving under the influence of alcohol or drugs, and violating traffic laws.

 - Hours-of-Service Violations: Truck drivers are subject to federal and state hours-of-service laws.
-These laws regulate the number of hours truckers may drive, as well as the number of breaks they may take and at what time they must take those breaks.
+These laws regulate the number of hours truckers may drive, the number of breaks they may take, and at what time they must take those breaks.
 The purpose of these regulations is to prevent fatigued driving, which can be as deadly as drunk driving.
 When truckers violate hours-of-service laws, they are at risk of drowsy driving and may cause serious crashes.

 - Overloaded or Improperly Loaded Cargo: Large trucks are also subject to state and federal capacity limits.
 Violations of these limits can be extremely dangerous and may lead to large truck accidents.
-Additionally, when cargo is improperly loaded, it can lead to shifting weight and other problems during transit.
-This can, in turn, cause the truck driver to lose control of the vehicle and may result in jackknifing, rollovers, and other serious accidents.
+Also, improperly loaded cargo can shift weight and other problems during transit.
+This can, in turn, cause the truck driver to lose control of the vehicle and may result in jackknifing rollovers and other serious accidents.

 - Trucking Company Negligence: Trucking companies can engage in all types of negligent and wrongful behavior, which may indirectly lead to an accident.
 Some examples include negligent hiring practices (such as failure to conduct background checks on new drivers), poor or insufficient training, improper supervision, and failure to adequately discipline truck drivers who violate company policies and/or state or federal laws.

 - Insufficient Maintenance or Repairs: Truck drivers, trucking companies, and other parties are responsible for conducting routine vehicle inspections and maintenance.
-Failure to do so, or failure to report maintenance issues requiring repairs, can have devastating or even deadly consequences.
-Additionally, improper or incomplete tractor or trailer repairs can also indirectly lead to a serious accident.
+Failure to do so or report maintenance issues requiring repairs can have devastating or deadly consequences.
+Additionally, improper or incomplete tractor or trailer repairs can indirectly lead to a serious accident.

 - Defects: Many truck accidents result from vehicle defects and defective roadways.
-Common truck defects include defective tractor or trailer design, defective truck tires, faulty engine components, braking system defects, missing reflective strips, and more.
-Roadway defects include issues such as poorly designed or constructed roads, blind curves, unsafe speed limits, and poor roadway maintenance leading to potholes and other hazards.
+Common truck defects include defective tractor or trailer design, tires, faulty engine components, braking system defects, missing reflective strips, and more.
+Roadway defects include poorly designed or constructed roads, blind curves, unsafe speed limits, and poor roadway maintenance leading to potholes and other hazards.

 Our attorneys work with accident reconstructionists and other specialists to review all available evidence, including vehicle black box recorders, truck drivers’ cellphone records, and more.
 We evaluate this evidence to reconstruct what happened and how the defendant’s negligent or wrongful conduct led to the collision that caused our client’s injuries and resulting damages.